For prospective students in Your State

 Marketing managers are in charge of planning and implementing effective advertising campaigns and marketing initiatives within their organization.
 Generally, the goal is to spark interest in a product or service, which typically leads to higher revenue for the company.
 Besides a deep understanding of marketing principles, marketing managers must also know their company’s industry inside and out in order to advertise effectively.
 Additionally, they must have a strong aptitude for both managing a team of marketers and working closely with other departments within their company.
 To become a marketing manager, you’ll need at a bachelor’s in marketing or business, with a masters being preferred in some cases, as well as several years of experience in the marketing industry.

-Job Growth: Marketing manager positions are expected to grow by 10 percent between 2021 and 2031, which is much faster than average(1).
+Job Growth: Marketing manager positions are expected to grow by 6 percent between 2022 and 2032, which is faster than average(1).

 A sales manager oversees a company’s sales team, and thus is responsible for the performance of the sales department.
 They must keep up with changing factors within their industry that might have an effect on sales or profit, and they must be skilled at networking in order to effectively gain customers.
 The base requirement for entering this role is a bachelor’s degree, preferably in a relevant field such as business, though some companies look for candidates with a masters as well.
 Besides your education, your years of experience working directly in sales will also be taken into major consideration, as a deeper understanding of the job is likely to make you a better, more effective manager overall.